-San-no-Tori Festival photos from Hanazono Shrine
+San-no-Tori Festival at Hanazono Shrine

 Honestly, I don’t get the difference between the three festivals.
 I couldn’t see it.
 They seemed to be mostly the same.
 Maybe I needed new glasses?